Independence Skills for School

 Getting dressed

-- Getting dressed can lead to lots of frustration due to the item of clothing, so try clothing with no buttons or zips and velcro shoes to start with
+• Start with ‘easy’ clothing: getting dressed can lead to lots of frustration for your child due to the item of clothing, so try velcro shoes and no buttons or zips

 Meal times

-- When you are helping your child with cutting up their food or putting it on a fork, talk your child through the process as you do it
+• Talk your child through the process: when you are helping them with cutting up their food or putting it on a fork

-- Offer your child their own cutlery set so you both have a set each, this way they can have a go too
+• Offer your child their own cutlery set: so you both have a set each and they can have a go too

-- When you are wanting them to try and cut food up, do it when they have food that is easy to cut such as soft vegetables or fish, as this will reduce the frustration
+• Start with ‘easy’ food: when you would like your child to start trying to cut food up, do it when they have food such as soft vegetables or fish, as this will reduce the frustration

-- Use role play as a time to practice these skills even further, such as a picnic with their superheroes or dolls so they can practice using spoons and cups
+• Use role play: for example, a picnic with their superheroes or dolls so they can practice using spoons and cups

-- Offer your child smaller versions of jugs and cups so they can ‘have a go’ at pouring a drink or pouring the gravy on their dinner (using a small jug is lighter and easier for them to hold)
+• Offer your child smaller versions of jugs and cups: they can ‘have a go’ at pouring a drink or pouring the gravy on their dinner (using a small jug is lighter and easier for them to hold)

 Self care

-- When your child has a runny nose, gently tell them that they have a runny nose and need to get a tissue – telling them this, instead of just doing it for them, helps them recognise the feeling of a dirty nose
+• Gently tell your child when they have a runny nose and they need to get a tissue: telling them this, instead of just doing it for them, helps them recognise the feeling of a dirty nose

-- When your child looks hot and sweaty or cold from the weather, tell them so they start to recognise the feeling and regulate theses feelings – for example, ‘Oh your hands are really cold and you are shivering, lets put a coat on because it is cold outside’
+• Tell your child when they look hot or cold from the weather: they will start to recognise the feeling and regulate theses feelings – for example, ‘Oh your hands are really cold and you are shivering, lets put a coat on because it is cold outside’

 Social skills

-- Play games together with your child, as this helps them understand that there are rules for different games and so they can practise taking turns – you may need to remind them each time that its ‘my turn, your turn, my turn, your turn’
+• Play games together with your child: this helps them understand that there are rules for different games and they can practise taking turns – you may need to remind them each time that its ‘my turn, your turn, my turn, your turn’

-- Have play dates with friends so your child has a chance to mix with other children and their different personalities – this helps your child to experience different situations
+• Have play dates with friends and other children: your child will have a chance to experience different situations and different personalities

-- Playing with others will give your child a chance to learn how to share – they will need support with this, so when they want something that someone else has, encourage them to wait their turn and distract them with something else
+• Support your child with learning how to share: when they want something that someone else has, encourage them to wait their turn and distract them with something else – these can be hard skills to learn, but an essential skill for when your child is playing independently at school